delonnewman/wonderscript-alpha/README.md

 - [ ] Add protocols (implement protocols for existing objects/methods)
 - [ ] Implement browser-based IDE
 - [ ] Add abstractions for browser APIs
+- [ ] Add a database interface
+    - Datalog based by default
+    - Abstract over SQL and KV stores
+    - DBI-like interface for SQL stores
 - [ ] Implement ST or CL-like images called a "world" (a reified notion of static and dynamic state)
     - [ ] Create new compilers based on "world" objects
     - [ ] Create encoders for world objects so they can be persisted and transmitted